Lithium: benefits, dosage, contraindications

 full-leafempty-leafempty-leafempty-leaf

 Lithium stimulates the production of colony-stimulating factor by monocytes.
-It produces neutrophils and can also increase the number of erythrocytes and platelets and decrease the number of lymphocytes.
+It stimulates neutrophil production and may also increase the number of erythrocytes and platelets and decrease the number of lymphocytes.nn

 Usages associés